Celebrating 47 Years of Access!

 - 2016 – Counselor job title changed to "Access Specialist"

 - 2018 – Director Lois Harris retires from The Ohio State University

-- 2019 – Cheryl Lyons hired as Director; SLDS adds Braillist to staff, who created a scholarship fund for students with visual impairments; accommodated exam requests move online
+- 2019 – Cheryl Lyons hired as Director; SLDS adds Braillist to staff, who created The Buckeye Braille scholarship fund; accommodated exam requests move online

 - Present – Disability Services now serves over 4,400 students!
 It is a population with a wide range of disabilities with the majority being those with hidden or invisible disabilities.